MaterializeThoughts/fi7note-privacy/index.md

 We do **not** operate Fi7Note as a cloud-first workout logging service.

+We do **not** sell personal data.

+We do **not** use your workout history as part of a public social feed.

+We do **not** use your workout text, exercise names, weights, repetitions, notes, training history, or personal fitness details for advertising profiles.

+Fi7Note may use optional, consent-based usage analytics through Firebase / Google Analytics for Firebase.
+This analytics is disabled unless you actively allow it in the app, and you can change your choice later in Profile.

-We also do **not** integrate third-party advertising SDKs, third-party analytics SDKs, or third-party crash-reporting SDKs into the current Fi7Note codebase.
+Fi7Note does not include third-party advertising SDKs or third-party crash-reporting SDKs in the current app codebase.

 ## 5. Categories of Data We Process